 The average daily commute for a Darlington worker is 9.3 miles

-A least working from home, the commute is only to the dining room table or spare bedroom.
-Speaking to some friends of mine that are new to working from home, they said to me that they can feel out of the office-loop as they miss the ‘water-cooler’ moments or spur-of-the-moment brainstorming session over a brew, it’s tough to reproduce that from home.
+At least working from home, the commute is only to the dining room table or spare bedroom.
+And some businesses have shut down their physical offices entirely, with the full workforce working remotely; the top heads of the office probably make use of Virtual Offices or the likes in case a big client meeting comes up.
+Talk about the savings (both time and money)!
+But still, the office environment sure is missed by a lot of people.
+Speaking to some friends of mine that are new to working from home, they said to me that they can feel out of the office-loop as they miss the ‘water-cooler' moments or spur-of-the-moment brainstorming session over a brew, it's tough to reproduce that from home.

 Don't forget to get into your garden (if you have one), stretch those legs.
 Ensure you are taking advantage of the daily exercise allowance.
 I see so many people walking around our neighbourhood daily who I haven't seen before.
 Let's hope they keep up the habit once lockdown is removed.
 You have to admit, it's quite nice especially as there are far less cars on the road.

 Darlington workers commute 338,211 miles a day to work

 That's all the way to the moon and almost half way back again – every day!